xrma99/Corner/README.md

 # Corner
-A simple but powerful corner to provide a platform for communication
+A simple but powerful corner to provide a platform for communication.

+For server administrator:
+> Username: mxr
+> Password: 123456